Nizam's Rubath

-The Nizam's Rubath is an accommodation building for pilgrims coming to the Mecca.
+The Nizam's Rubath is an accommodation building for pilgrims travelling to Mecca during their pilgrimage.
 It was purchased by the Nizam for the people of Hyderabad State.
 In 2017, a total of 3,400 pilgrims were selected for free accommodation.

-Located about 2 km from the Grand Mosque of Mecca, the Rubaath now comes under the "AWQAF (Endowment) Committee" of The H.E.H. the Nizam's Charitable Trust.
+Located about 2 km from the Grand Mosque of Mecca, the Rubath now comes under the "AWQAF (Endowment) Committee" of The H.E.H. the Nizam's Charitable Trust.

 History

-Originally there were 42 Rubath buildings purchased in 1860 by V th Nizam, Afzal ad-Dawlah, Asaf Jah V for the people of Hyderabad State, but only a couple are left after the expansion of the grand mosque of Mecca.
+Originally 42 Rubath buildings were purchased in 1860 by Nizam Afzal ad-Dawlah, Asaf Jah V for the people of Hyderabad State, but only a couple are left after the expansion of the grand mosque of Mecca.

 With the massive expansion of Makkah's Grand Mosque, the 140-year-old Rubath today comprises only three buildings, containing 500 rooms that can accommodate a minimum of about 1200 people.
-The people who use the facilities of Rubaths do not have to pay any fee.
+The people who use the facilities of Rubath do not have to pay any fee.

 Pilgrims from the erstwhile Nizam's dominion (Hyderabad State) were accepted here.
-This would translate to today's Telangana, Marathwada and Hyderabad Karnataka regions who can apply for the Rubath accommodation.
+This area corresponds to parts of today's Telangana, Marathwada (Central Maharashtra) and Hyderabad-Karnataka (Northern Karnataka) regions who can apply for the Rubath accommodation.
 Since there is a great demand for accommodation during the Hajj season, the pilgrims are selected through a draw of applicants.

-It is located in Ibrahim Al Khaleel Street, Al Misfalah in Mecca.
+The Rubath is located on Ibrahim Al Khaleel Street, Al Misfalah in Mecca.
 It has capacity for nearly 500 people.